A case study from Scilly, October 2011

 The appearance of Chiffchaffs (and all species) certainly varies with light conditions, as I have long emphasised (see discussion in the Gallery).
 Photos showing the same Siberian Chiffchaff exhibiting, firstly, typical tristis hues and, secondly, paler and greyer appearance have been published, with the implication that this demonstrates that grey, Bonelli's-like Chiffchaffs are just an optical illusion.
 However, such instances rarely if ever discuss the duration of the 'morphed' appearance in comparison with the typical appearance (the truth is that strongly 'morphed' appearances are generally fleeting).
 It is a complete non-sequitur to suggest that, because tristis may look paler in brighter light, genuinely grey Chiffchaffs do not really exist!
 Photos which suffer from colour loss (photographic 'burn out') are generally self-evidently over-exposed, too strongly lit from a particular angle, or suffering from other colour artefacts.
 Photos taken at long range are particularly subject to colour loss or distortion and will rarely capture important colour nuances.
 Images capturing a fleetingly misleading appearance cannot be compared with long series of photos taken at close range, showing consistent and well-balanced colours, lighting and feather-detail, and which illustrate an appearance which has been established by prolonged observations in the field.
 The images above show the St Agnes individual in a variety of postures, surroundings and light conditions.
 There are slight variations correspondingly - a little colder here, a little more olive there - yet its fundamental appearance remains the same.
 Note also the natural look of the surrounding vegetation (this is nearly always not the case in photographically 'morphed' images).
 Additionally, different cameras can often produce rather different colour impressions.
 Below are two sets of images of the St Agnes Chiffchaff : one my own, taken with a 'bridge' camera; the other higher resolution DSLR images by Chris Turner (to whom many thanks).
-They show the bird in comparable postures.
-Again, there are subtle differences (slightly warmer, slightly colder, respectively) but both sets of images show a consistent 'grey and white' livery with no resemblance to the 'tan brown and buff' livery of a core-range tristis.
+Again, there are subtle differences resulting from light, shadow and posture (slightly paler, slightly darker, respectively) but both sets of images show a consistent 'grey and white' livery with pronounced yellowish-olive fringes to the remiges and rectices.

 On St Agnes in October 2011, a 'brown and buff' tristis and a 'grey and white Bonelli's-like' Chiffchaff' were present at the same time.
 Although not together, each maintained its distinctive appearance during several hours of observation in comparable light conditions.
 At no time was there other than minor variation in the appearance of each individual and at no time did their appearances converge.
-See Plate 5 below, Plate 5 in the main text and Plates 7 & 8 in the main text The basic appearance of 'grey and white Bonelli's-like' Chiffchaffs is fully established and documented, has clearer plumage affinities with greyer abietinus diagnosed in Scandinavia than with mainstream tristis and cannot be 'explained away' by raising the spectre of 'colour morphing'.
+See Plate 5 below, Plate 5 in the main text and Plates 7 & 8 in the main text The basic appearance of 'grey and white Bonelli's-like' Chiffchaffs is fully established and documented and cannot be 'explained away' by raising the spectre of 'colour morphing'.

 (Footnote.
 That greyer Chiffchaffs exist per se is demonstrated by individuals among the more-southerly races.
 See <here> for photos and discussion of Chiffchaffs breeding in the Elborz Mountains in north Iran.)